hilmanski/onebitedev-hugo-old/content/posts/hello-world.md

 ---
 title: "Hello World"
-description: "Hi, introducing bitesize code"
+description: "Hi, introducing onebite.dev"
 date: 2021-07-12T20:32:00.000Z
-topic: [sharing, CSS]
+topic: [sharing]
 ---
 Hi, hello world!

 My name is Hilman, I come from Indonesia!
 I always want to write a blog in English, but there’s always fear and shame that haunt me.
 I’m not a native English speaker, so you’ll see (hope not that much) some grammar mistake at first.
 I’ll keep practice and make it better.